huangsam/cpp-trial/README.md

 ## Getting started

-Please install tools like `cmake` and `clang-format` first beforehand.
+Please install tools like `cmake` and `clang-format` first.
 You can do this with Homebrew on Mac by running `brew install cmake clang-format`.

-Once all the tool requirements are met, you can run the end-to-end build process:
+Once all the tool requirements are met, you can proceed with building, testing and formatting code.

+### Building code

 ```shell
 bash build.sh